Non-Discrimination Policy

 Additional Details

-The University has a policy of equal opportunity employment and educational opportunities and affirmative action that is broad in scope and supported at all levels of the University.
+Equal opportunity and affirmative action are integral to employment and education at Chatham University because we recognize that the University’s present and future strength is based primarily on people and their skills, experience, and potential to develop.
+The University has a policy of equal opportunity employment, educational opportunities, admissions, and affirmative action that is broad in scope and supported at all levels of the University.

 The President’s office, with the assistance of the Human Resources office, will monitor to ensure compliance with the affirmative action policies of the University.